Microform Reader Printers: Vintage Viewing Technology

 Where to Get the Equipment

 Acquiring the equipment itself follows the same pattern.
 Some buy new, some buy used and others simply “inherit” the units.
-Saunders comments, “I have a 1980’s direct-projection machine that I picked it up from a university bid sale sitting in a corner of my bedroom.
+Saunders comments, “I have a 1980’s direct-projection machine that I picked up from a university bid sale sitting in a corner of my bedroom.
 I don’t have to worry about software incompatibility, upgrades, or patches – it simply lets me read what is on the film.”
 He continues, “Most manuscript material will never be digitized, nor should it be.
 It will be two lifetimes until the collections I use ever see digital light.
 Not every patron needs to print or capture.
 In my opinion, the old low-tech machines are perfectly serviceable options.
 I won’t part with mine until my book project is complete (which will be another decade at least).”**

-Alternate Options
+Microform Reader Printer Alternate Options

 Questions about Microform Scanning Equipment or Digitization Services?

-*Image by University of Haifa Younes & Soraya Nazarian Library, licensed through creative commons
+*Image by University of Haifa Younes & Soraya Nazarian Library, licensed through Creative Commons.

 **Crowley Comment: We completely agree with Mr. Saunders that older-model units are serviceable and adequate for personal use.
 However, this is not usually the case in corporate or production environments.
 Modern facilities require the robustness and advanced scanning features of newer models, such as the UScan.